thiagokiyota/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `bucket_prefix` - (Optional, Forces new resource) Creates a unique bucket name beginning with the specified prefix.
 Conflicts with `bucket`.
 Must be lowercase and less than or equal to 37 characters in length.
 A full list of bucket naming rules [may be found here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
 * `acl` - (Optional) The [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Valid values are `private`, `public-read`, `public-read-write`, `aws-exec-read`, `authenticated-read`, and `log-delivery-write`.
 Defaults to `private`.
 Conflicts with `grant`.
 * `grant` - (Optional) An [ACL policy grant](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#sample-acl) (documented below).
 Conflicts with `acl`.
-* `policy` - (Optional) A valid [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) JSON document.
-Note that if the policy document is not specific enough (but still valid), Terraform may view the policy as constantly changing in a `terraform plan`.
-In this case, please make sure you use the verbose/specific version of the policy.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).

 * `tags` - (Optional) A map of tags to assign to the bucket.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `force_destroy` - (Optional, Default:`false`) A boolean that indicates all objects (including any [locked objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html)) should be deleted from the bucket so that the bucket can be destroyed without error.
 These objects are *not* recoverable.